-Despite Wolff’s backwoodsman style and aversion to technology, his health issue brought him front and center with Spectrum Health Now, a high-tech video-conference service.
+Despite Wolff’s backwoodsman style and aversion to technology, his health issue brought him front and center with the Spectrum Health app, a high-tech video-conference service.

 “I don’t like traveling clean to Grand Rapids for a consultation and coming all the way back again,” said Wolff, who relies on drivers for his transportation.
 “This is a lot quicker and a lot closer to me.”

-Instead of traveling the big hour to Grand Rapids, which makes him stiff and sore, he travels less than half an hour to the Spectrum Health Greenville office, where he can consult with doctors either in person or via Spectrum Health Now, depending on schedules.
+Instead of traveling the big hour to Grand Rapids, which makes him stiff and sore, he travels less than half an hour to the Spectrum Health Greenville office, where he can consult with doctors either in person or via the Spectrum Health app, depending on schedules.

-Wolff first met his surgeon, Christopher Chambers, MD, PhD, Spectrum Health section chief of vascular surgery, through a Spectrum Health Now visit—Wolff in Greenville, Dr. Chambers in Grand Rapids.
+Wolff first met his surgeon, Christopher Chambers, MD, PhD, Spectrum Health section chief of vascular surgery, through a Spectrum Health video visit—Wolff in Greenville, Dr. Chambers in Grand Rapids.

 Wolff underwent testing, then spoke to Dr. Chambers via teleconference and discussed his need for carotid endarterectomy, a surgery to clean out his left carotid artery.
 Wolff’s right carotid artery also showed some blockage.